fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 This is just like any other use of pip, but with the ---no-index --find-links myplugins added.

 **Distributing Plugins Through PyPI**

-If you want to share your plugin with the world, there are a few more steps we need to do.
-Actually, there are quite a few more steps.
-However, because this course isn’t focused on contributing to open source, I recommend checking out the thorough instruction found in the Python Packaging User Guide.

 When you are contributing a pytest plugin, another great place to start is by using the cookiecutter-pytest-plugin :